Posted by Joshua R. Goodbaum in Employment Law

 1. Why is the agreement so long?

-Severance agreements (or separation agreements) are legally-binding contracts.
+Severance agreements (or separation agreements) are legally binding contracts.
 They are typically drafted by the employer’s lawyer for the benefit of the employer, not the employee.
-The employer’s lawyer doesn’t want to leave anything ambiguous; she wants to consider every possible question you (or a court) might have and put the answers right in the contract, to prevent you from arguing later that you didn’t understand something.
+The employer’s lawyer doesn’t want to leave anything ambiguous; they want to consider every possible question you (or a court) might have and put the answers right in the contract, to prevent you from arguing later that you didn’t understand something.

 2. What about health insurance?